Energy in Ireland: Primary energy sources

+Fossil fuels

 Natural gas

 There have been four commercial natural gas discoveries since exploration began offshore Ireland in the early 1970s; namely the Kinsale Head, Ballycotton and Seven Heads producing gas fields off the coast of Cork and the Corrib gas field off the coast of Mayo.

-The main natural gas/Fossil gas fields in Ireland are the Corrib gas project and Kinsale Head gas field.
+The only remaining productive natural gas/Fossil gas field in Ireland is the Corrib gas project.
+The Kinsale Head gas field is now depleted and was decommissioned in 2023.
 Since the Corrib gas field came on stream in 2016, Ireland reduced its energy import dependency from 88% in 2015 to 69% in 2016.

 The Corrib Gas Field was discovered off the west coast of Ireland in 1996.
 Approximately 70% of the size of the Kinsale Head field, it has an estimated producing life of just over 15 years.
 Production began in 2015.
 The project was operated by Royal Dutch Shell until 2018, and from 2018 onwards by Vermilion Energy.

 The indigenous production of gas from 1990 to 2019 is shown on the graph.
 Figures are in thousand tonnes of oil equivalent.

 Since 1991 Ireland has imported natural gas by pipeline from the British National Transmission System in Scotland.
 This was from the Interconnector IC1 commissioned in 1991 and Interconnector IC2 commissioned in 2003.

 The import of gas from 1990 to 2019 is shown on the graph.
 Figures are in thousand tonnes of oil equivalent.

 Peat

 Ireland uses peat, a fuel composed of decayed plants and other organic matter which is usually found in swampy lowlands known as bogs, as energy which is not common in Europe.
-Peat in Ireland is used for two main purposes – to generate electricity and as a fuel for domestic heating.
+Peat in Ireland was historically used for two main purposes – to generate electricity and as a fuel for domestic heating.
 The raised bogs in Ireland are located mainly in the midlands.

 Bord na Móna is a commercial semi-state company that was established under the Turf Development Act 1946.
-The company is responsible for the mechanised harvesting of peat in Ireland.
+The company was responsible for the mechanised harvesting of peat in Ireland.

-Edenderry is the last peat fuelled power plant left operating in Ireland.
-Bord na Móna has been co-firing peat with biomass at Edenderry for more than 5 years.

-The West Offaly Power Station was refused permission to continue burning peat for electricity and was scheduled to close in December 2020.

 The National Parks and Wildlife Service (NPWS), under the remit of the Minister for Housing, Local Government and Heritage, deals with Special Areas of Conservation and Special Protection Areas under the Habitats Directive.
 Restrictions have been imposed on the harvesting of peat in certain areas under relevant designations.

-The indigenous production of peat from 1990 to 2019 is shown on the graph.
-Figures are in thousand tonnes of oil equivalent.
+The West Offaly Power Station was refused permission to continue burning peat for electricity and closed in December 2020.

+Edenderry was the last power station to fired by peat in Ireland.
+Bord na Móna had been co-firing peat with biomass at Edenderry for more than 5 years but from 2023 it has been fired solely with biomass.